 - The ? used as Null conditional operator

 1. Conditional Operator that replace If – Else condition:

 The ? operator can be used to evaluate expression conditionally.
-This replace the traditional way of using If-Else condition.
-The primary advantage using ? operator keep the code simple and compact.
+This replaces the traditional way of using If-Else condition.
+The primary advantage using ? operators keep the code simple and compact.
 Here is the syntax.

 AssignmentVarible = condition ? first_expression : second_expression;

 This means that if the condition is true, then first_expression will be evaluated.
 Otherwise second_expression will be evaluated.